aamir-bhat15/BMICalculator/README.md

 # This is the repository for multiple python mini projects
-1) BMICalculator
+1) BMI Calculator

-2) Automated file
+2) Automated file sorter